 For more information about the ndOffice Echo folder and its subfolders, see The Echo Folder.

 After selecting Settings, view the information related to your account, specify the location of inserting the ID stamp to a document, set the default locations for opening or saving documents, and specify the number of documents to be displayed in the ndOffice Activity Center.
 For more information, see ndOffice Activity Center Settings.

 Report a problem - If you encountered a problem with ndOffice, submit a support request or view log files.
-You may be asked to send log files or a screenshot of the error message upon submitting your support request.
+You may be asked to send log files or a screenshot of the error message upon submitting your support request

 After selecting this option, view version details and licensing information.

 After selecting this option, you are logged out of the application.

 After selecting this option, the ndOffice application will close.